-During the three months ended March 31, 2021, the Company has performed only minimal activities at its other projects which include La Canela, Orquideas, Quimi and Tres Picachos.
-The most significant expenditure during the three months ended March 31, 2021 related to the payment of the annual concession fees for 2021 (total of approximately \$156,000 for the four projects).
+During the three months ended March 31, 2022, the Company has performed only minimal activities at its other projects which include La Canela, Quimi and Tres Picachos.
+The most significant expenditure during the three months ended March 31, 2022 related to the payment of the annual concession fees for 2022 (total of approximately \$116,000 for the three projects).
+In June 2021, the Company submitted its four-year investment report for Tres Picachos to the Government of Ecuador to ensure compliance with the requirements when originally tendering for the concession.
+To date, the Company has received some comments for clarification of the investment items for which an explanatory note has been submitted.